GF2++

 constexpr auto span (usize begin, usize end) const

-Returns an immutable bit-span encompassing the bits in the half-open range [begin, end).
+Returns an immutable bit-span encompassing the store's bits in the half-open range [begin, end).

 Sub-vectors: